Join SmartServ's Live Webinar on "How to Build a Highly Successful Field Service Business", on 20th December 2022

 5. Know when System Upgrades and Updates are needed

-Life Safety Inspection Checklist: Major checkpoints Fire and Life Safety Inspectors will inspect
+Life Safety Inspection Checklist: Major Checkpoints Fire And Life Safety Inspectors Will Inspect

 Regardless of the level of inspection, testing, and maintenance (ITM) completed, building owners and facility managers must confirm the operation of all building fire prevention and life safety systems before reoccupation.
 To aid these efforts, NFPA has created a list of characteristics that a trained person should validate in a building to assure the safety of all its inhabitants.
-The checklist below gives some basic procedures to help guarantee that the occupancy is safe enough until a competent professional can conduct the regularly planned ITM of all fire prevention and life safety systems.
+The checklist below gives some basic procedures to help guarantee the occupancy is safe enough until a competent professional can conduct the regularly planned ITM of all fire prevention and life safety systems.

 All inspection, testing, and maintenance are up to date on the following systems or building elements:

-NFPA Fire and Life Safety Inspection Manual
+NFPA Fire And Life Safety Inspection Manual

 This comprehensive resource combines content from scores of codes and standards and is the most up-to-date reference for fire protection, fire safety, and life safety inspections.
-The step-by-step instructions given, lead you through the whole fire inspection procedure, focusing on life safety factors.
+The step-by-step instructions lead you through the fire inspection procedure, focusing on life safety factors.

 You can procure The NFPA Fire and Life Safety Inspection Manual on the official NFPA website and secure an abundant resource of vital fire and life safety codes and standards.

 The best approach to stay compliant is to have a professional fire protection firm inspect your fire and life safety systems.
-These businesses have the necessary tools and training to ensure compliance while also identifying and correcting potentially harmful situations.
+These businesses have the tools and training to ensure compliance while identifying and correcting potentially harmful situations.